qonversion/android-sdk/README.md

 ## License

-Qonversion SDK is available under the MIT license.
+Qonversion SDK is available under the MIT license